 By the 1890s, other Twigs had formed.
 They met in their homes on alternate Fridays for lunch and a pleasant afternoon of conversation while they sewed sheets, pillowcases, towels, washcloths, and nightshirts.
 The tradition of sewing for the hospital, which was to continue for more than 70 years and provide thousands of needed items, was now established.
 Individual Twigs also became involved in other special projects.
 They gave incubators, refrigerators, and books for the library.
 They also endowed beds for the Children’s Pavilion and gave a wide variety of memorial gifts.
 Physically, the women laid floors, and painted and redecorated rooms, wards, halls, and porches.

-Through the years, Twig membership has continued to grow and there are now 96 active and Emeritis Twigs with 1100 members in Rochester.
-In addition Twig member’s who moved from the area established new Twigs throughout the country.
-In New York State alone, there are Twigs in Buffalo, Cooperstown, Amsterdam, Brockport, Portchester, Medina, Newark, Sodus and Canandaigua.
-Nationally, there are Twigs in Summit, New Jersey; Memphis, Tennessee; St.Louis, Missouri; Dayton, Ohio; Cleveland, Ohio; and Columbus, Ohio to name a few.
+Although Twig membership has declined in recent years, there are still 17 active Twigs with over 200 members in Rochester.
+In addition Twig members who moved from the area established new Twigs throughout the country.
+In New York State alone, Twigs were formed in Buffalo, Cooperstown, Amsterdam, Brockport, Portchester, Medina, Newark, Sodus and Canandaigua.
+Nationally, Twigs were established in Summit, New Jersey; Memphis, Tennessee; St.Louis, Missouri; Dayton, Ohio; Cleveland, Ohio; and Columbus, Ohio to name a few.
 The first National Twig Conference was held in St. Louis in 1984.
 Seminars on all topics concerning the Twigs were featured.
-Twigs from around the nation hope to meet regularly to exchange valuable ideas and information.

 The legacy of Lois Whitney continues today.
 Each Twig comprises a group of friends who enjoy meeting together while they work for the hospital.
 The Twigs have indeed, grown to be a “power for good.”